sethchart/sethchart.com/content/posts/3/index.md

 ## Implementation

 To automate the web scraping workflow I decided to design a class that wraps a Selenium web driver and provides methods for each of the steps in the workflow.
-Then I can simply instantiate a object and use its methods to execute the workflow in a simple script.
+Then, I can simply instantiate a object and use its methods to execute the workflow in a simple script.

 ### Step 1